 — Kathe Kollwitz

 Next comes the sharpening.
-In my early days in school no one mentioned that the pencils cannot be put into a pencil sharpener which eats charcoal.
-You MUST sharpen the pencils with a knife and sandpaper.
-I use an Xacto knife and fine sandpaper but you can buy specialty knives and sandpaper in art stores if you want.
-Watch my video I made of how to sharpen charcoal pencils.
+In my early days in school, no one mentioned that the pencils cannot be put into a pencil sharpener because it eats charcoal.
+You must sharpen the pencils with a knife and sandpaper.
+I use an Exacto knife and fine sandpaper, but you can buy specialty knives and sandpaper in art stores.
+Watch my video I made on how to sharpen charcoal pencils.

-Also to get the most out of the charcoal pencil you want at least half and inch of wood carved away from the charcoal.
+Also, to get the most out of the charcoal pencil, you want at least half an inch of wood carved away from the charcoal.
 This can't be done with a pencil sharpener.
 A knife is needed.

 Art does not reproduce what we see.
 It makes us see.